Amitriptyline

 Can one consume alcohol while taking this medicine?

 Alcohol can increase drowsiness and dizziness.
-You should be cautious with amitriptyline and alcohol as the combination significantly impairs concentration and increases sedative effects.
+Combining amitriptyline and alcohol significantly impairs concentration and increases sedative effects.

 What are the common side effects of the 10mg dose?

 At a low dose like amitriptyline 10mg, side effects are usually mild, such as dry mouth or morning grogginess.
-If you experience bad side effects of amitriptyline like heart palpitations or severe dizziness, contact a doctor immediately.
+Heavy heart palpitations or severe dizziness are considered serious reactions.

 Is weight gain a likely result over time?